Supermum Clémence Mauchamp

 Can you tell our amazing community of mothers and fathers what is the mission of LeadHers?

-LeadHers is an organization that I founded in 2018, dedicated to increasing the number of women in leadership positions.
+LeadHers is a company that I founded in 2018 that is dedicated to increasing the number of women in leadership positions.
 Despite comprising half of society, women are significantly underrepresented in top leadership roles.

-The low representation of women is not due to a lack of skills or motivation to excel in these roles.
-Instead, the challenge stems from a lack of self-confidence and a shortage of female role models in leadership positions.
-Our mission is to empower women through mentorship and support, fostering connections across generations to help each other succeed and bring more women to the top.
+The low representation of women is not because they lack the skills or motivation to excel in these roles.
+Rather, the problem is rooted in a lack of self-confidence and a lack of female role models in leadership positions.

 Could you tell us more about LeadHers mentoring programme?

-Young generations bring fresh perspectives and innovative ideas, while older generations bring experience, wisdom, and established networks.
-By bridging these generations and creating opportunities for collaboration and mentorship, LeadHers creates a more dynamic and effective community that is better equipped to tackle the challenges of the future and women can gain more influence in the world.
+Young women bring fresh perspectives and innovative ideas, while older generations bring experience, wisdom, and established networks.
+LeadHers’ core mission is to bridge the gap between experienced female leaders and younger generations, helping more women access leadership positions.
+It creates a more dynamic and effective community that is better equipped to tackle the challenges of the future and women can gain more influence in the world.

 What path lead you to your successful career?